 So goes the story of an exponentially rising number of organizations that promise a perfect beach body by correcting your hormonal imbalances, notably Charles Poliquin’s BioSignature Modulation and Overload Worldwide’s Personal Hormonal Profiling.
 How scientific are these theories and how useful is their application?
 This article focuses on BioSignature, because it’s the grand daddy of them all.

 The essence of BioSignature is as follows.
 You can determine the serum concentrations of the most important hormones in your body without blood work.
 You do this by measuring your skinfold thickness on various sites on your body using calipers.
 Your regional fat storage at specific sites is indicative of specific hormones being out of whack.
 For example, if you store a disproportionate amount of fat on the subscapular site (below your shoulder blades), this indicates that you produce too much insulin.
 When you know which hormones are unbalanced, you can correct this using specific training, nutrition, supplementation and lifestyle interventions.
 The result is that your undesirable fat storage pattern will correct correspondingly.

 This image summarizes the BioSignature Modulation hormonal assessment.
 The next one shows Personal Hormonal Profiling, which is virtually identical.

 BioSignature/Personal hormonal profiling: based on 12 skinfold thickness measurements your hormonal balance is determined.

-Divide and conquer stay fat
+conquer stay fat